New car insurance

 Which new cars are the least expensive to insure?

-The cheapest cars to insure are typically those with fewer and less costly claims.
+Vehicles with the cheapest car insurance rates are typically those with fewer and less costly claims.
 In the insurance world, claims are commonly known as losses, and the number of losses a particular make and model has may impact how much it costs to insure.